Economy of Kerala: Energy

 Renewable energy sources constitute the bulk of electricity generated in Kerala.
-KSEB Ltd has 31 hydro-electric projects, 11 solar projects, 2 diesel power plants & 7 wind farms.Power generation is also undertaken by Captive Mode Projects, Independent Power Mode Projects & Co-generation mode projects other than KSEBL.
+KSEB Ltd has 31 hydro-electric projects, 11 solar projects, 2 diesel power plants & 7 wind farms.
+Power generation is also undertaken by Captive Mode Projects, Independent Power Mode Projects & Co-generation mode projects other than KSEBL.

 Oil refining and petrochemicals

 The Kochi Refinery is a public crude oil refinery in the city of Kochi.
 It is the largest state owned refinery in India with a production capacity of 15.5 million tons per annum.
 Formerly known as Cochin Refineries Limited and later renamed as Kochi Refineries Limited, it was acquired by Bharat Petroleum Corporation Limited in the year 2006.
 Today Kochi Refinery is a frontline entity as the unit of the Fortune 500 company, BPCL.
 With a turnover of around US$2500 million, the refinery aims to strengthen its presence in refining and marketing of petroleum products and further grow into the energy and petrochemical sectors.

 Kochi Refinery is engaged in Refining and marketing of petroleum products.
 Beginning with a capacity of 50,000 barrels per day, today the Refinery has a refining capacity of 310,000 bbl/d.
 The Company entered the petrochemical sector with benzene and toluene in 1989.

+The oil and gas industry is a critical sector that plays a vital role in the global economy.
+Kochi, located in the southern state of Kerala in India, is home to several institutions that offer courses in oil and gas-related subjects.